Abhidhole1653/Amazon-Sales-Performance-Analytics-Dashboard/README.md

 * Orders vs Target Orders
 * Year-over-Year growth comparison

 ---

-## 🧠 Business Questions Answered

-* Which categories generate the highest revenue?
-* How do weekday sales compare to weekend sales?
-* Which regions and states contribute the most profit?
-* Are revenue and profit targets being achieved?
-* What are the yearly growth trends in revenue and profit?

----

 ## Dashboard Preview

-> 📌 Add the screenshots inside a folder named `screenshots/` in your GitHub repository.

 ### Cover Page
 <img width="1341" height="751" alt="Amazon Dashboard 1" src="https://github.com/user-attachments/assets/780259ca-fbc6-46fd-97db-62f6b75c6103" />